dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 ![The polygon of enterprise despair](/img/polygon.png)

-When enterprises see the destruction wrought by disruptors on incumbents in music (Spotify), media (Google) or retail (Amazon), they wonder what may be in store for them in the future.
+When enterprises see the changes wrought by disruptors in music (Spotify), advertising (Google) or retail (Amazon), they wonder what may be in store for them.
 A Sloan Management Review survey found that 90% of executives anticipate their industry will be digitally disrupted to either a great or moderate extent.
 In the same study, only 44% of executives thought their company was adequately prepared.

-Boards are right to be concerned, and settling for panaceas like innovation studios and occassional hackathons won’t be enough to secure a company’s digital future.
-There is a huge gulf between the speed and agility of a digital start-up and a large, entrenched incumbent - it's called the **Polygon of Enterprise Despair.**
+Boards should be concerned, and settling for panaceas like innovation studios and occassional hackathons won’t be enough to secure a company’s digital future.
+There is a huge gulf between the speed and agility of a digital start-up and a large, entrenched incumbent.
+Not only do enterprises lack the proper digital skills, they simply cannot respond fast enough to react.
+This inertia has a name - it's called the **Polygon of Enterprise Despair.**

 <!--more-->

 Some of you may have heard of [Paul Shetler](https://www.paulshetler.com/).
 Paul was the CEO of the Digital Transformation Office and the Chief Digital Officer of the Australian Government's Digital Transformation Agency.
 I believe Paul coined the term "Square of Enterprise Despair".
 I have taken some liberties with Paul's ideas and extended them to the "Polygon of Enterprise Despair".
 It certainly doesn't have the same ring to it, but it is a more complete picture to the challenges of working within a large enterprise.

-Most importantly, tackling the Polygon of Enterprise Despair means reversing the deskilling and learnt helplessness of the organization on which it feeds.
+Tackling the Polygon of Enterprise Despair means reversing the deskilling and learnt helplessness of the organization that feeds it.
 The reason why so many firms rely on contractors and heavy governance is ultimately because they don’t trust their employees to deliver anymore.
 In too many companies, that’s for good reason: a BCG report found digital capability and training is lacking, across industries like retail, financial services and consumer goods.

-Let's run through each of the facets on the polygon of enterprise despair:
+Let's run through each of the facets on the polygon of enterprise despair so can understand and hopefully conteract them:

 ### 1. Institutional Inertia

 Large incumbent enterprises exist because they **did things right**.
 They made good choices, hired good people and created good products and services.
 If they hadn't they would not be around today.
-The fact they were successful under the old paradigms is what makes it so hard to adapt to new ones.
+The fact they were so successful under the old paradigms is what makes it so hard to adapt to new ones.

-Enterprises are realizing they are now becoming software companies, and the people running a software company need to know how to do that.
+Enterprises are realizing they are now becoming **software companies**, and the people running a software company need to know how to do that.
 There needs to be digital training at every level of the organization, including in the boardroom and executive suite.

 Transformation by consensus, or by occasional hackathon, will not work, because transformation is not iteration from a low baseline: it requires making fundamental changes to an organization’s structure and processes.

-‘Waiting any longer to embrace digital change means exposing your organization - and its employees - to the risk of being driven out of the market.’
-Transformation is difficult and it’s essential, if businesses want to remain off a Receiver’s watch list in a digital world.

-Organizations that want to thrive in the digital age need to redesign their internal structure, tackle the Square of Despair, upskill their staff and have the political will to radically transform themselves, rather than adopting tokenistic solutions.
+Organizations that want to thrive in the digital age need to redesign their internal structure, tackle the Polygon of Enterprise Despair, upskill their staff, and wield the political will to radically transform themselves, rather than adopting tokenistic solutions.

 Business as usual is no longer an option.